c99koder/m5stickc-aerogarden/README.md

 ## Home Assistant

 Home Assistant automatically discovers the sensors when the device connects to the network.
 I created a helper entity to control the LCD backlight.
 Home Assistant automations can be used to turn the LCD off during the night or adjust the level based on ambient room lighting.
+Pressing the button on the front of the device resets the plant food timestamp.

 ![HomeAssistant](github/homeassistant.png)